Raphael-Boichot/Pico-slide-show/README.md

 ## Troubleshooting

-If you struggle compiling the code, just open an issue, send me your batch of images and I can do the compiling for you.
+- If you struggle compiling the code, just open an issue, send me your batch of images and I can do the compiling for you.
+- Boot the device while pressing the pushbutton and it will display debug informations in addition to the images.
+Not that useful for normal use but it would allow you to check if images are missing and why.

 ## Kind warning